dougvj/publicip.is/README.md

 # publicip.is

-Dead simple HTTP client that returns the client's IP, written in pure C.
+Dead simple HTTP server that returns the client's IP, written in pure C.
 Supports IPv6 and IPv4.

 Hosted right now at http://publicip.is

 # Usage

-`./publicip.is <listen-port>`
+`./publicip.is <listen-port> <num-threads (optional, default is number of cores)>`

 # Complilation